dortania/OpenCore-Install-Guide/config.plist/penryn.md

 Sets device properties from a map.

 By default, the Sample.plist has this section set for audio which we'll be setting up by setting the layout ID in the boot-args section, so removal of `PciRoot(0x0)/Pci(0x1b,0x0)` is also recommended from the `Add` section.
-On other platforms this section is also used for iGPU setup, on Penryn too however it is covered in [another guide](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/legacy-intel/).
+On other platforms this section is also used for iGPU setup, on Penryn however it is covered in [another guide](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/legacy-intel/).

 ### Delete